iotivity/iotivity/Readme.scons.txt

 IoTivity includes a series of projects.
 You can find all these projects here:
     https://gerrit.iotivity.org/gerrit/#/admin/projects/

-You can build IoTivity project on Linux / Windows / MAC OSX for various OS( Linux, Tizen, Android, Arduino, Windows, MAC OSX, IOS ...).
+You can build IoTivity project on Linux / Windows / MAC OSX for various targets (Linux, Tizen, Android, Windows, MAC OSX, iOS ...).
 The output of the build is in:
   <top directory of the project>/out/<target_os>/<target_arch>/<build_type>/
 e.g.